-An example of this unique usage would be to provide 50% of fullscale, 12mA output current at the channel output ie. 50PPM for CO then have the VFD output adjusted to full scale (10V).
+An example of this unique usage would be to provide the fullscale, 20mA output current at the channel output ie. 100PPM, then have the VFD output adjusted to full scale (10V) on a partial channel scale ie 50PPM.

 Refer to Figure 5-2 to perform the following calibration procedure: